 Termite swarmers are at the mercy of the breeze.
 If you leave windows and doors open during swarming season, you will find some of these reproductive adult termites in your house.
 Finding one, two, or even a dozen termite swarmers in your house does not mean you have a termite infestation.
 These insects probably blew in through an open door.
 Termite swarmers are adapted to mate and begin new colonies in exterior wood, particularly wood that is weathered, cracked, or unfinished.
 Swarming termites can come from anywhere (fences, trees, sheds, neighbor’s homes, firewood, etc).
 Winged termites that do not find a new area to infest will die from dehydration within a few hours.
 Just sweep or vacuum them up.

 However, a significant swarm of 50 to 100 winged termites at the interior of your home is a sign that a colony exists somewhere in your home and has been present for 3 to 6 years.
 These swarming termites will congregate at a windowsill or glass door as they are attracted to the light.
 New termite swarmers from an interior colony may emerge for up to two weeks.
 When you find 50 or 100 winged termites in one location, call your pest control company.

 Winged termites emerge from a hole no larger than the tip of a pen.
 Unless you actually see winged termites emerging from the pen-tip-sized hole in your home, locating the origination of the colony is nearly impossible.
-What this means is that localized treatment is not usually the best option since the pest control company cannot know with certainty where to treat.
+This means that localized treatment is not usually the best option since the pest control company cannot know where to treat.